 From systems biology to social networks, mathematical methods and computational tools are used, alongside experimental data, to reveal the interconnections of the critical factors underpinning chronic disease.
 This integrative systems approach is the key to identifiying innovative solutions to the growing global health problems associated with diet and lifestyle.

-Theme leader: Associate Professor Zdenka Kuncic
+Theme leader: Professor Zdenka Kuncic

 This area is a primary focus for the University and of Australia as a whole, and is therefore a priority theme.
 The theme will engage all domains of the Charles Perkins Centre, and will work in partnership with indigenous communities to deliver improved health outcomes.